MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ### Structure

-Indexes in Materialize have the following structure for each unique row.
+Indexes in Materialize have the following structure for each unique row:

 ```nofmt
 ((tuple of indexed columns), (tuple of the row, i.e. stored columns))